 Get more for your money by pursuing this ranking of the "Best Urban & Regional Planning Schools for the Money".
 These rankings were created to help students like you discover quality and affordable options.
 We create all of our rankings with outcomes in mind.
 See the full ranking methodology.

 Iowa State University is the best choice for students thinking about an Urban & Regional Planning degree.
 Students who graduate from this program report average early career earnings of urban planning and mid-career earnings of $76,043.
 Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.

 Arizona State University - Tempe is a good decision for students pursuing an Urban & Regional Planning degree.
-Graduates of the urban planning program earn an average of $41,194 in the first five years of their career and $77,327 after their first five years of their career.
+Arizona State University - Tempe urban & regional planning graduates make 3.9% more than the average urban planning grad.
 Tempe, Arizona is the perfect location for college students who appreciate the fast-paced city life.

 University of Illinois at Urbana - Champaign is a good option for students pursuing an Urban & Regional Planning degree.
 University of Illinois at Urbana - Champaign urban & regional planning students make 13.4% more than the typical urban planning grad.
-Champaign, Illinois is the perfect location for students who relish the active urban lifestyle.
+With more than 20,000 students, this institution is one of the biggest schools in the nation.